jpalardy/jpalardy.github.io/_posts/2013-08-24-software-i-like-imageoptim.markdown

 When do I use ImageOptim?
 All the time.
 But if you're looking for more specific use cases:

-- when I take a screenshot and I'm about to email/share it
+- when I take a screenshot, and I'm about to email/share it
 - when I put an image online
 - when I integrate an asset into a webapp

-It never hurts to see if I can squeeze out a little more: ImageOptim won't modify the image unless it is able to compress it.
+It never hurts to see if I can squeeze out a little more: ImageOptim won't modify the image unless it can compress it.

 One warning: ImageOptim modifies files in-place.
 If you have "master" files, I would recommend making copies and working off of those (always a good idea).